NicosNicolaou16/SampleDriftDatabaseWithBlocPattern/README.md

 # Sample Drift Database With Bloc Pattern

-This is a sample project that uses Bloc Architecture Pattern with Dio Network Manager and Drift Database.
+This project is an application that utilizes the BLoC architecture pattern, Dio for network management, and Drift for local database storage.

 # This Project contains: